North Water Polynya

-The North Water Polynya, or Pikialasorsuaq to Inuit in Greenland and Sarvarjuaq to Inuit in Canada (NOW), is a polynya (area of year-round open water surrounded by sea ice) that lies between Greenland and Canada in northern Baffin Bay.
+The North Water Polynya (NOW), or Pikialasorsuaq to Inuit in Greenland and Sarvarjuaq to Inuit in Canada, is a polynya (area of year-round open water surrounded by sea ice) that lies between Greenland and Canada in northern Baffin Bay.
 The world's largest Arctic polynya at about 85000 km2, it creates a warm microclimate that provides a refuge for narwhal, beluga, walrus, and bowhead whales to feed and rest.
 While thin ice forms in some areas, the polynya is kept open by wind, tides and an ice bridge on its northern edge.
 Named the "North Water" by 19th century whalers who relied on it for spring passage, this polynya is one of the most biologically productive marine areas in the Arctic Ocean.

 Fauna

 Polynyas are often compared to oases as their open waters allow for an unusually early spring plankton bloom and an open water wintering area in a frozen world.
 This provides food for Arctic cod, a species that plays a critical role in supporting the entire ecosystem.
 Large concentrations of marine mammals, from walrus to seals and polar bears, feed at the ice edge until spring break-up.
 The same habitat provides vital feeding grounds for millions of seabirds, including an estimated two-thirds of the world population of little auk (dovekie) and thick-billed murres.